Juniadul/Juniadul/README.md

-# Hi there 👋, my name is  Juniadul
+# Hi there 👋, my name is  Md.
+Juniadul Islam
-# I am UI/UX designer & Web Developer
+# Software Developer

-Hey, I design interactive and responsive UI for apps and websites.
-I’ve designed around 30+ UI for apps and websites so far.Also, I make WordPress websites.
-I've mainly experience in:

-Designing Social media content. ( Facebook, LinkedIn, Instagram) WordPress Websites
-UI/UX Design -Web Development
+Hey, I am a software developer specializing in building web and mobile applications, with a strong focus on frontend development.
+Additionally, I developed websites and create design social media content for platforms like Facebook, LinkedIn, and Instagram.

 Skills: C/C++/ HTML / CSS/PHP/JAvaScript/Python